mrkkrp/modalka/README.md

 ## Customization

 `modalka-mode` is a normal minor mode.
-This means that you can use `modal-mode-hook` to define mode-specific hooks.
-You can use customization interface to customize Modalka-related variables like this: <kbd>M-x customize-group modalka RET</kbd>.
+This means that you can use the `modalka-mode-hook` to define mode-specific hooks.
+You can use the customization interface to customize Modalka-related variables like this:
+<kbd>M-x customize-group modalka RET</kbd>.

 ## License